chrsep/Kingfish/README.md

 In the end, we are here to learn and experiment to better work and collaborate with multiple people and build better software.
-We would love if anyone contribute to this project :).
+We would love if anyone wanted to contribute to this project :).

-*If you have any ideas or want to contribute, feel free to create a new issue or pull request.*
+#### How To

+This is our first time dealing with open source contribution, but here are our suggestion on how to start contributing:

+1. Create a new issue, telling us your suggestion or what you wanted to do so that we can have a discussion.
+2. Fork the repository and create a new branch and push your changes into that branch
+3. Create a pull request
+4. We'll review the code changes and discuss any possible improvement together
+5. When the code is ready we'll merge it.

+We are still figuring out how to do this so this is just a suggestion from us.